MichaelVasseur/electron-ipc-bus/README.md

 # electron-ipc-bus
 A safe IPC bus for applications built on Electron.
 Dispatching of messages is managed by a broker.
-For performance purpose, it is supposed to be instanciated in a process node instance.
+For performance purpose, it is better to instanciate the broker in an independent process node instance.

 ## How to use
 ### Initialization of the Broker (in a node process)